machinetranslate/machinetranslate.org/applications/advanced-concepts/tags-and-placeholders.md

 For machine translation, placeholders are challenging because their content can be ambiguous.
 Like tags, placeholders can also be misplaced, corrupted or dropped in the output.

-#### Example

-Original in English: There are {number} pages in the book.
+Original in English:
+`There are {number} pages in the book.`

+Expected translation into Spanish:
-Expected translation: Hay {pages} páginas en el libro.
+`Hay {pages} páginas en el libro.`

-Translation with corrupted placeholder: Hay { páginas } páginas en el libro.
+Translation into Spanish with corrupted placeholder:
+`Hay { páginas } páginas en el libro.`